rayyanahmad786/rbac-security/README.md

 - **Authentication**: Ensures secure verification of user identities.
 - **Authorization**: Grants access to resources based on roles.
-- **Role-Based Access Control (RBAC)**: Manages user permissions by assigning roles, controlling access to specific endpoints and actions.
+- **Role-Based Access Control (RBAC)**: Manages user permissions by assigning roles, and controlling access to specific endpoints and actions.

 ## Key Features